nikhilsingh13/nikhilsingh13.github.io/_posts/2024-07-21-python-animations-in-action-economic-and-health-trends.md

 Ever wondered if money could buy health?
 Well, it might not buy happiness directly, but it could add a few years to your life!
 In this post, we're diving into the interesting connection between a nation's wealth and its health.

 I am going to use Python animations and World Bank data to show how closely the world's GDP correlates with life expectancy.
-Probably, we'll find some interesting patterns!
+We might find some interesting patterns!

 *`GDP per capita`* & *`Life Expectancy`* are correlated.
 While preparing these two datasets for the last 20 years (2003 to 2022), I discovered interesting inequalities, diminishing returns, and outliers.